Why Big Data is a marathon, not a sprint

 Start only if you can envision the finish line

-All too often, companies jumping headfirst into Big Data fall short due to lack of business vision.
+All too often, analytics firms jumping headfirst into Big Data fall short due to lack of business vision.
 Typically, in such cases, the focus is on getting more data faster rather than figuring out where and how the data will be used and which business questions it will answer.
 This is analogous to starting to sprint without a finish line in sight, assuming it is around the corner, but then getting exhausted and stopping short because you can’t find the end.

 Running a marathon is hard, and it requires discipline.
 An American College of Sports Medicine study found that the average dropout rate among first-time marathoners was 70 percent.
 Many runners get caught up in the mystique and allure of the marathon, and then they never run another.